 The effective date of the appraisal is January 1 of the tax year in question unless otherwise provided by the Texas Property Tax Code.
-In regard to business personal property, some inventories may qualify for September 1 appraisals in accordance with Section 23.12 of the Property Tax Code.
+About business personal property, some inventories may qualify for September 1 appraisals in accordance with Section 23.12 of the Property Tax Code.